 As such Smith and colleagues identified that individuals exercising with pain provided favourable outcomes in the short-term.
 This is positive for us clinicians because we can feel reassured and reassure patients that it’s ok to exercise with pain.
 Remember it is important to note that pain is subjective and a 5/10 for one person during exercise maybe a 2/10 for another or an 8/10 for another doing the same exercise.
 Research is not representative of real world clinical situations but it can certainly help guide our reasoning to some extent.

 Before I continue with dosage I think it is important to consider rest periods in between bouts of exercise.
 Nijs, Kosek, Van Oosterwijck, & Meeus, (2012) have provided some helpful guidelines for dysfunctional endogenous analgesia during exercise in individuals with persistent musculoskeletal pain.
 Personally, I monitor my patients constantly in terms of their recovery following a bout of activity or exercise.
 I use a variety of measures including time, heart rate (HR), Heart Rate Variability (HRV) and subjective scales including pain scales.
-One of my favourites is shown below.
+One version of the Visual Analogue Scale I use is shown below.

 I use this scale to inject a bit of humour into the session because we all know laughter is the best medicine.
 Once the patient and I begin to see an improvement in their self-reported pain (which may take some time) I use pain scales less and less.